Cryptocurrency has a reputation problem.

 Time taken: a few seconds

-Cryptocurrency AML: the updated FinCEN travel rule
+Cryptocurrency AML compliance: the updated FinCEN travel rule

 Under US law’s Bank Secrecy Act, more commonly known as the ‘travel’ rule, financial institutions must keep comprehensive records of every transaction and be able to produce them in a timely manner.
 This legislation has been central to the government’s AML regulations for many years.